kobolog/gorb/README.md

 ## GORB [![Build Status](https://travis-ci.org/kobolog/gorb.svg?branch=master)](https://travis-ci.org/kobolog/gorb) [![codecov.io](https://codecov.io/github/kobolog/gorb/coverage.svg?branch=master)](https://codecov.io/github/kobolog/gorb?branch=master)
 **Go Routing and Balancing**

-This daemon is actually an IPVS frontend with REST API interface.
+This daemon is an IPVS frontend with a REST API interface.
 You can use it to control local IPVS instance in the Kernel to dynamically register virtual services and backends.
-It also supports basic health checks (called Gorb Pulse):
+It also supports basic TCP and HTTP health checks (called Gorb Pulse).

-- **TCP**: tries to establish a TCP connection to the backend's address and port.
+- **TCP**: tries to establish a TCP connection to the backend's host and port.
-- **HTTP**: tries to fetch a specified location from backend's address and port.
+- **HTTP**: tries to fetch a specified location from backend's host and port.

-Backends which fail to pass the health check will have their weights set to zero to inhibit any traffic from being routed their direction.
-Other than that, it can't do anything fancy yet.
+Backends which fail to pass the health check will have weights set to zero to inhibit any traffic from being routed into their direction.
+When a backend comes back online, GORB won't immediately set its weight to the previous value, but instead gradually restore it based on backend's accumulated health statistics.

 ## Configuration

-There's not much of a configuration required.
-The only few options can be specified on the command line:
+There's not much of a configuration required - only a handlful of options can be specified on the command line:

     gorb [-l <listen-address>] [-d <device>] [-f flush-pools] | -h